Yukjin Korean: History and distribution

 In response to poor harvests in the 1860s, Yukjin speakers began emigrating to the southern part of Primorsky Krai in the Russian Far East.

 Their speech was recorded in a dictionary compiled in 1874 by Mikhail Putsillo, and in materials compiled in 1904 by native speakers who were students at the Kazan Teacher's Seminary.

-Larger waves of immigrants from other parts of North Hamgyong arrived in the area in the 1910s and 1920s, fleeing the Japanese annexation of Korea.
+Larger waves of immigrants from other parts of North Hamgyŏng arrived in the area in the 1910s and 1920s, fleeing the Japanese annexation of Korea.

-In the 1930s, Stalin had the entire Korean population of the Russian Far East, some 250,000 people, forcibly resettled, in particularly to what is now modern Uzbekistan and Kazakhstan.
-There are small Korean communities scattered throughout especially Central Asia maintaining forms of Korean known collectively as Koryo-mar, but their language is under severe pressure from local languages and Standard Seoul Korean.
+In the 1930s, Stalin ordered the forced resettlement of the entire Korean population of the Russian Far East, some 250,000 people.
+The main destinations were concentrated particularly in what is now Uzbekistan and Kazakhstan.
+There are small Korean communities scattered throughout Central Asia maintaining forms of Korean known collectively as Koryo-mar, but their language is under severe pressure from local languages and Gyeonggi (Seoul) Korean.

 About 10 percent of Koryo-mar speakers use the Ryukjin language/dialect.

-The Japanese annexation of Korea also triggered migration from northern parts of Korea to eastern Inner Manchuria, and more Koreans were forcibly transferred there in the 1930s as part of the Japanese occupation of Manchuria.
+The Japanese annexation of Korea also triggered migration from northern parts of Korea to eastern Manchuria, and more Koreans were forcibly transferred there in the 1930s as part of the Japanese occupation of Manchuria.

 Linguists in China divide the Korean varieties spoken in Northeast China into Northwestern (Pyongan), North-central (Hamgyŏng) and Northeastern (Yukjin) groups.

-The latter are spoken in the easternmost part of Jilin province.
+The latter are spoken in the easternmost part of Jilin, China.

 Consequently, the dialect's current speakers are scattered between the traditional Tumen River homeland, now part of North Hamgyong and Rason, North Korea; Korean communities in parts of Northeast China; Koryo-saram communities in the post-Soviet states; and people from the Yukjin region who have fled to South Korea since the division of Korea in the 1940s.
 Kim Thay-kyun studied the speech of North Hamgyong refugees in the 1980s.
 Research on speakers currently residing in the North Korean homeland is rare, and conducted primarily by Chinese researchers of Korean ethnicity.
-The dialect appears to have declined in North Korea due to extensive state enforcement of the country's standard variety of Korean.
+The dialect appears to have declined in North Korea due to extensive state promotion of the North Korean standard language.

-The Jaegaseung, descendants of Jurchen people who lived in the Tumen River valley, spoke typical Yukjin Korean despite their isolation from mainstream Korean society.
+The Jaegaseung, descendants of Jurchen people who lived in the Tumen River valley, spoke Yukjin Korean despite their isolation from mainstream Korean society.